-Classic USPGA Outfits Over the Years
+Classic USPGA Outfits Over the Years - USPGA Championship

 Shingo Katayama never fails to deliver on the style front, but in 2001 at Atlanta Athletic Club he challenged strongly for the title too, leading after round two and going on to finish 4th.

-Ian Poulter switched allegiance in Whistling Straits’ first USPGA in 2004 with these striking ‘Stars and Stripes’ pants.
+Ian Poulter switched allegiance in Whistling Straits’ first USPGA in 2004 with these striking ‘Stars and Stripes’ trousers.

 Jesper Parnevik mixes orange and pink with a slightly stern face during the 2004 USPGA.